karubits/karubits.gitpages.io/_posts/2022-08-13-Unifi-Network-Controller.md

 To get up and running as quickly as possible we will use Ansible to take care of the majority of tasks and dependcies for us.

 > It should be noted at the current time of writting, the Unifi debian package will only accept MongoDB 3.x.
-However MongoDB has been end-of-life since April 2021.
-I honestly hope that Unifi can update their MongoDB support as without it, it can present security risks or more concering would bring into question their comment for hosting your own network controller.
+However MongoDB 3.6 has been end-of-life since April 2021.
+I honestly hope that Unifi can update their MongoDB support as without it, it can present security risks or more concering would bring into question their commitment for hosting your own network controller and expect you to transition to their appliances.
+This is exactly what happened with the transisition from Unifi Video to Unifi Protect (an appliance only app).
 {: .prompt-warning }